-Why does Amazon include “failure” questions to probe for Leadership Principles?
+Why do Amazon interview questions include "failures" to probe for Leadership Principles?

 Despite having an outrageously high hiring bar, Amazon is a very down-to-earth and humble organisation.
 Amazon's leadership understands that everyone makes mistakes, and perfection is an illusion (hence, the line about great leaders body odour not smelling of roses in Earn Trust Leadership Principle).
 Perhaps, they got this idea from the multitude of failures and blunders they have committed over time.
 Just think about Fire Phone, Amazon Auctions and Amazon Tickets, ambitious projects that no longer exist.

 What Amazon also understands is that great leaders do not walk around with a crystal ball.
 The reason why they end up with excellent intuition and a relatively high professional "hit rate" is not because they never made mistakes.
 It's because they demonstrated an exceptional ability to own up to the blunders, learn from them and quickly adjust how they operate.
 This is precisely why Amazon interview questions sometimes probe for professional failures.